Nothing adds instant character and age to a new home than natural stone flooring – after all, Mother Earth worked on it for centuries.

-These examples also happen to be reclaimed Jerusalem limestone, so thousands of footsteps helped add patina.
+These examples of interior stone flooring also happen to be reclaimed Jerusalem limestone, so thousands of footsteps helped add patina.
 Time worn materials laid in a formal pattern don’t come off as fussy.
 Adding to the relaxed feel are elegant lanterns, rustic benches, reclaimed beams and over-sized pottery.
-Large scale artwork floats freely against the plaster walls.
+Large scale artwork floats freely against the plaster walls in these interiors.
 Together, the elements generate a charming and serene environment.

 (Source: Oz Architects)